tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 I> ### `.gitignore` -- What else should I ignore?
 I> There are many kinds of files you could safely ignore from being committed and pushed to your Git repositories.
 I> Examples include temporary files, databases (that can easily be recreated) and operating system-specific files.
 Operating system-specific files include configurations for the appearance of the directory when viewed in a given file browser.
-Windows computers create `thumbs.db` files, while OS X creates `.DS_Store` files.
+Windows computers create `thumbs.db` files, while macOS creates `.DS_Store` files.
-I>
-I> When you create a new repository on GitHub, the service can offer to create a `.gitignore` file, based upon the languages you will use in your project, which can save you some time setting everything up.

 I> ### (Not) Committing your Database
 I> You should also take steps to ignore other binary-based files that will frequently change within your repository.
 As an example in this book, you'll want to consider ignoring the database (as we demonstrate above).
 Why?
-When working in a team, everyone's copy of the database is likey going to be different.
+When working in a team, everyone's copy of the database is likely going to be different.
 Different team members may add sample data that will differ from others.
 If all team members were to continually push up different versions of the database, the chance of creating conflicts increases.
 This issue is also the reason why we encourage the development of a [population script](#section-models-population) to quickly fill a new database with sample data!
 The rule of thumb here is: don't commit a database to your project's repository.
 Do commit the necessary infrastructure to create the database from scratch, and as a bonus, provide the functionality to fill this blank database with sample data.

 ## Basic Commands and Workflow {#section-git-workflow}
 With your repository cloned and ready to go on your local computer, you're ready to get to grips with the Git workflow.
 This section shows you the basic Git workflow, and the associated Git commands you can issue.